 Birth defects and conditions which may be linked to Tylenol use in pregnancy include:

 - Other reproductive disorders

 Tylenol Use During Pregnancy

 Tylenol contains acetaminophen, also known as paracetamol or by the name “APAP”.
 Acetaminophen is also an ingredient in a number of over-the-counter medications such as cough and cold remedies and is an ingredient in certain prescription medications.

 Over half of all pregnant women use acetaminophen for mild to moderate pain, as a fever reducer and as part of other over-the-counter medications.
-Tylenol has long been thought to be “safe” for use during pregnancy, partly because other OTC medications such as ibuprofen and aspirin have long been known to increase the risk of fetal abnormalities, some of which are severe.
+Tylenol has long been thought to be “safe” for use during pregnancy, and has been encouraged, partly because other OTC medications such as ibuprofen and aspirin have long been known to increase the risk of fetal abnormalities, some of which are severe.

 While high fever in pregnant women can result in birth defect, most women take acetaminophen for other reasons such as aches, mild pain, or headache.
 For many women, Tylenol use is so common, it is not thought of as a true medication that can have possible side effects.
 Research is showing that acetaminophen may have more risk than previously thought.

-In addition to the current concerns about neurologic, reproductive and urogenital disorders, previous research has attempted to link Tylenol use to autism, ADHD, intestinal disorder, and other birth defects with mixed results.
-In some cases, a tenuous link has been made, particularly when high doses were used for long periods of time.
+In addition to new and current concerns about neurologic, reproductive, and urogenital disorders, previous research has also attempted to link Tylenol use to autism, ADHD, intestinal disorder, and other birth defects.
+It is thought that higher, more frequent doses which are used for longer periods of times may place women and their fetuses at greater risk.